 Not all cities, places, or countries are created equal for solo travelers!
-When considering where to travel alone for the first time, it's important to choose a place where you feel comfortable and safe.
+When considering where to go traveling alone for the first time, it's important to choose a place where you feel comfortable and safe.

 So, how do you pick the perfect destination for your first time traveling alone?